mun3/F-ckAvgleAntiAdblock/README.md

 # F-ck Avgle's AntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable, especially on low/mid-end devices.
 This script blocks ads and exposes the m3u8 links of videos.
 Tip: the 'Download' button! :)

-Patches will be made until Avgle reverses its decision!
-Please share.
+Patches will be made until Avgle reverses its decision.
+Please share and let our voices be heard.

 #### Note: Effort in releasing patches will be gradually reduced due to work commitments.
 From now on, patches will be released only when donation target (0.02 Bitcoin) is reached: ####